PaycheckTakeHome.com · Free paycheck take home calculator

 How do I calculate my paycheck after taxes?

 To calculate your paycheck after taxes manually, start with your gross pay for the period, subtract pre-tax deductions, estimate federal and state income taxes, calculate Social Security and Medicare, then subtract any post-tax deductions.
-This online paycheck takes-home calculator performs that estimate automatically based on your inputs.
+This calculator performs that estimate automatically based on your inputs.

 Is net pay the same as take-home pay?